 Despite common thinking, a root canal procedure isn’t something to be scared of.
-The procedure is gentle and can relieve your tooth pain quickly.
+The procedure is gentle and can relieve your tooth pain quickly-- And you don't always need to see an expensive specialist or endodontist for most cases!

-To start your treatment, we’ll take digital X-rays of your teeth and jaw to pinpoint exactly where the trouble spot is.
+To start your endodontics treatment and care at our practice, we’ll take digital X-rays of your teeth and jaw to search your mouth to pinpoint exactly where the trouble spot is.
 Once you’re in the chair, we’ll numb the immediate area and isolate the tooth that we’re going to work on.
 If you need some sedation to help you relax while we work, let us know and we’ll administer nitrous oxide.
 In order to access the affected tooth structure, we’ll make a small access hole in the tooth.
 Through this hole, we will remove any damaged or infected pulp from the canals in the tooth’s root – that’s where the name “root canal” comes from!
 We’ll take another set of X-rays to ensure that all the affected tissue has been removed before filling the canals with a medication to kill any remaining bacteria.
 Finally, we’ll place a filling in the tooth to keep bacteria out.
 We often recommend that patients also get a dental crown placed on top of the tooth to give it extra strength and protection.

 The most accurate way for us to determine if you need a root canal is to bring you in for a consultation where we take X-rays and do a visual exam.
 If you experience any of the following signs, call our office to schedule an appointment.